Seven Skin Method

 The best way is to notice how your skin reacts instead of counting too strictly.
 Use seven as a guide, not an obligation.
 Then your skin is going to feel healthy, refreshed, and comfortable, and that is the ideal goal you could hope for.

-The biggest benefit of the seven skin method is hydration that actually penetrates the skin.
+• Hydration Without Heaviness: The biggest benefit of the seven skin method is hydration that actually penetrates the skin.
 While a thick cream coating lies atop, soft layers of toner go deeper and feel lighter.
-With each round, your skin takes in a little more water until it feels full and refreshed.

-As a result, the skin also appears smoother and plumper, which naturally makes fine lines less noticeable.
-The mirror skin people talk about with this method comes from that healthy balance.
+• A Plump Complexion: As a result, the skin also appears smoother and plumper, which naturally makes fine lines less noticeable.

 How To Do the 7 Skin Method?

-Lightly pat and press the toner onto your neck and face.
+3. Lightly pat and press the toner. onto your neck and face.
 Pressing helps it absorb better and feels calming.
 If you want to brighten dark spots and add moisture, you might try Elire’s Dark Spot Corrector.

-After that, repeat the same step some more times, with each layer soaking for half a minute before adding the next one.
+4. After that repeat the same step some more times, with each layer soaking for half a minute before adding the next one.
 As your skin gets hydrated, you may notice it needs less product.
 The whole process takes about five to seven minutes.

 What Do You Apply After the 7 Skin Method is Complete?